 With a neverending to-do list and multiple projects on the go, it is easy to constantly feel overwhelmed and close to burnout.
-Especially right now, when your work and home life have likely been mashed together, your business is quickly adapting to the times, and you have a lot of unanswered life-questions running through your mind.
+Especially if your work and home life overlap.

 Know that you’re not alone — 80% of marketers feel overloaded with work.
-The global pandemic hasn’t helped things either.
-If you’re now working from home, be aware that burnout is the number one problem for remote employees, as we toggle between worrying we are not doing enough to overworking (often as a way to prove our value).
+If you’re working from home, be aware that burnout is the number one problem for remote employees, as we toggle between worrying we are not doing enough to overworking (often as a way to prove our value).
 So to help avoid burnout, we’re providing tips and tools to help increase your productivity and relieve built-up tension and stress.

 “What’s important is seldom urgent and what is urgent is seldom important.” – Dwight Eisenhower, 34th President of the United States of America.

-He was able to achieve so much thanks to his numerous productivity strategies, his most famous being the Eisenhower Matrix.
-By deciding where tasks fall within the matrix, you’re able to suss out which to prioritize and how to manage your time.
+He achieved so much thanks to his numerous productivity strategies, his most famous being the Eisenhower Matrix.
+By deciding where tasks fall within the matrix, you can suss out which to prioritize and how to manage your time.

 When assessing which quadrant tasks fall into, you need to understand what’s considered important and what’s considered urgent.